 “Hacking our video streams” might sound like a massive feat, but I assure you it was not.
 The stream URLs were probably found by running a packet-capture against the mobile device network traffic, possibly with some DNS spoofing.
 These days it’s often as simple as viewing the page source to find the HLS or DASH URL for a video.

 An especially egregious aspect of leeching or hotlinking to content on other sites is that the content owner is responsible for paying the storage, bandwidth, and other costs while the linking site is able to use the content for free.

 Signed URLs are an effective method of discouraging leeching and hotlinking.

 We're excited to announce that signed URLs are available to all users of Mux Video!
 Signed URLs have been one of the most requested features at Mux.
-Our intuitive video APIs have been extended to include management of keys that can be used to digitally sign video & image URLs.
+Our intuitive video API has been extended to include management of keys that can be used to digitally sign video & image URLs.

 A signed URL for a video or image includes a token that expires some time in the future.
 Requests beyond the token expiration time will return an HTTP error code, as will requests with an altered or missing token.
 Tokens are digitally signed using strong cryptography that ensures the token attributes are not tampered with.

 - Large number of libraries to generate & validate JWTs in many different languages

 - JWT claim-sharing use-case was a perfect match for signed URLs

 - Lots of documentation on JWT best-practices helps ensure that we and our customers do the right thing